 All these elements mentioned above are part of the server side, or back end, of a website.
 But, before someone can interact with the back end of a website, they first need to go through the front end.

 What is the “Front End?”

-The front end of a website is everything you see; this includes everything you can interact with on a webpage.
+When talking about front end vs back end web development, the front end of a website is everything you see; this includes everything you can interact with on a webpage.
 Some examples of front-end elements include: images, text, videos, fonts, colors, drop-down menus, sliders, forms, etc.

 When you, as the user, interact with front-end elements such as a form, a request is sent to the back end.
 The back end then fulfills the request and sends data back to the front end, giving you the result you are looking for.

 Let’s compare how a website works to a restaurant.

 When at a restaurant, you are seated in the dining area.
 You interact with the waitstaff, see nice decorations, and have an overall pleasant experience because of your surroundings.